Azure/azure-openapi-validator/docs/properties-type-object-no-definition.md

 ## Description

-Properties with type:object that dont reference a model definition are not allowed.
-ARM doesnt allow generic type definitions as this leads to bad customer experience.
+Properties with type:object that don't reference a model definition are not allowed.
+ARM doesn't allow generic type definitions as this leads to bad customer experience.

 ## CreatedAt